-It should be noted that the selection of the number of students for each Honors Degree Programs will be decided by the Dean, Head of the Departments and lecturers of the particular discipline subject to the approval of the Faculty Board.
-Minor Subject: From the second year first semester onwards, students who are selected for Honors Degrees are required to follow course units from other subject as a minor coded as M in the detailed syllabi.
+Minor Subject: From the Second Year First Semester onwards, students who are selected for Honours Degrees are required to follow course units from another subject as a Minor, coded as M in the detailed syllabi.

-Core Subjects: The Core Subjects are the compulsory requirement for obtaining Honors Degrees.
-Core Subjects have to be followed only in 1st& 2nd academic years.
+Core Subjects: The Compulsory Subjects are the compulsory requirement for obtaining Honours Degrees.
+Compulsory Subjects have to be followed only in the First and Second Academic Years.

 3.2.
-GENERAL DEGREEPROGRAM
+GENERAL DEGREE PROGRAMME